mannyci/ctest/README.md

 2. Ansible - To install/conigure
 3. Docker tu build/run the container
 4. AWS infra provider
+5. Terraform and ansible assumes the private and pub keys are in user's home direcory where being run. `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
 ## How to
 * To deploy the infrastructure
 ** Initalize Terraform